paulmackinlay/state-machine/docs/01-intro.md

 transition back to the **Starting** state.
 In this case the **Stopped** state would be used to put an application into a warm stand-by mode which can be a very useful feature.

+This project includes a service API and a starter implementation for an app that is backed by a state machine.
+It is an ideal starting point if you wish to create your own microservice, you can find out more in the [starter implementation docs for an app](08-service.md).

 ### State Driven Protocol Example

 In a state driven protocol, distinct systems communicate asynchronously with each other, often using messaging.
 One system sends a message to the other and then waits to receive a response message before continuing with the execution of its business logic.
 The messages form part of the events of the state machine.
 This is a very common real world scenario, for example in e-commerce order flows, electronic trading and e-government processes to mention a few.

 Here is a basic example based on negotiating the price of a product.
 Imagine an organisation, Seller, that sells products with an indicative price tag.
 Since the price is indicative, they allow